-- Control Freak: Though not overbearing, per se, her over attention to detail and occasional irritance with her friends leads her to be insistent on her own direction of things.
-She can also be quite a nagger, something Spike knows all too well.
+- Control Freak: Though not overbearing, per se, her over attention to detail and occasional annoyance with her friends leads her to be insistent on her own direction of things.
+She also has nagging tendencies, something Spike knows all too well.

 - Cute and Psycho: Twilight is generally rational and calm, but when she gets upset... it won't end well.

-- Cute Clumsy Girl: She definitely has her moments of this; "Winter Wrap Up" is the first case of her endearing clusminess.
+- Cute Clumsy Girl: She definitely has her moments of this; "Winter Wrap Up" is the first case of her endearing clumsiness.